OPPOSE HB1823 HD2: Bulldozed Coastal Protections

 HB1823 HD1 would decimate our fundamental coastal protection laws by exempting a range of development activities from special management area permit requirements, even if they may result in cumulative impacts, and/or significant environmental and ecological effects on our coastal areas and nearshore waters.

-Aloha Chair Tarnas, Vice Chair Poepoe, and members of the Committee,
+Aloha Chair Lee, Vice Chair Inouye, and members of the Committee,

-My name is ______ and I STRONGLY OPPOSE HB1823 HD1.
+My name is [your name] and I STRONGLY OPPOSE HB1823 HD2.

 This bill’s proposed new exemption from the definition of “development” would allow short-sighted taxpayer-funded coastal development projects, self-declared as exempt from environmental review, to avoid special management area permit requirements.
-This is highly problematic at best, particularly given the high variability and sensitivity of our coastal areas, shorelines, and nearshore waters that require heightened mindfulness and protection.
+This is highly problematic at best, given the high variability and sensitivity of our coastal areas, shorelines, and nearshore waters that require heightened mindfulness and project planning, and especially with the increasingly harsh effects of sea level rise, storm surges, king tides, and unprecedented floods on our coastal areas and communities.

-However, the current draft of this bill now goes even further, and seeks to exempt any of the activities listed in HRS §205A-22(2) - from home repair and construction, to fencing installation, to the reconstruction of outdated and potentially dangerous structures - from special management area permit requirements, even if they may threaten our shoreline and coastal areas with cumulative impacts or significant environmental and ecological effects.
-This is unacceptable.
+Moreover, the current draft of this bill also seeks to exempt any of the activities listed in HRS §205A-22(2) - from home repair and construction, to fencing installation, to the reconstruction of outdated and potentially dangerous structures - from special management area permit requirements, even if they may threaten our shoreline and coastal areas with cumulative impacts or significant environmental and ecological effects.
+This is unacceptable, and will all but invite poor coastal planning and unintended consequences for our environment, cultural practices, human health and safety, recreational opportunities, and economic stability.

 Sincerely,